Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 recommended reforms.

-In their attempt to quash any domestic dissent to U.S. values, the CIA conducted a number of projects and operations beneath or adjacent to Operation CHAOS.
+In their attempt to quash any domestic dissent to U.S. values, the CIA conducted a number of projects and operations, similar to Operation CHAOS:

 Beginning in 1952, HTLINGUAL, originally named SRPOINTER/SGPOINTER, was a secret CIA mail